Yuweh/Python101/Data Science/Project SPARTA/README.md

 4. Week 4: An Organizational Strategy Road Map for Analytics
 5. Week 5: Analytics for the People and the Analytics Ecosystem of the Philippines

-Date Started: February 26, 2020
+- Date Started: February 26, 2020
-Date Finished:
+- Date Finished: April 06, 2020 (Digital Certificate earned)

 //====================================================================================